They're cute. They're cuddly. They're frisky. And they just can't stay out of trouble!

 - Lovable Coward: Fritz, who freaks out at everything from the local cats to costumed humans.
 He's friendly and the others like him, but he tends to be thought of as the baby of the group.

-- Let's Get Dangerous: In Camp Barkalot, Fritz puts his fear aside and uses his strength to rescue the other pups (and their new friend Amber) from drowning.
+- Let's Get Dangerous!: In Camp Barkalot, Fritz puts his fear aside and uses his strength to rescue the other pups (and their new friend Bella) from drowning.

 - Meaningful Echo: In Camp Barkalot.
 After Fritz's Freak Out! at the costume party is mocked, Rosie tells him, "Fritz, you're famous."
 At the end of the book, when the other dogs are crowding around to see "the hero", she repeats the words, this time without sarcasm.